mpaglia0/Zeta/README.md

 A Contact Form template is available in the ```template``` directory.

-You can use it including the HTML code in a customized page in this way:
+You can use it including the HTML code in a customized page.

+:warning: needs a PHP capable hosting!

 ### Integration of Series plugin